Shuvomoy/shuvomoy.github.io/index.md

 I am a Ph.D. student at the [Operations Research Center](https://orc.mit.edu/) at [MIT](http://www.mit.edu/) advised by Professor [Robert M. Freund](https://mitmgmtfaculty.mit.edu/rfreund/) and Professor [Bart Van Parys](https://www.vanparys.xyz/).

+My research is primarily in optimization—both theory and computation—and often both simultaneously.
 I am interested in developing efficient algorithms for operations research, machine learning, and business analytics.
-I have proposed [a unified methodology to construct the fastest algorithms](https://shuvomoy.github.io/Papers/Das_Gupta_et_al_BnB_PEP.pdf) for large-scale optimization and machine learning, where I have shown that finding the fastest algorithm is equivalent to solving a practically tractable optimization problem.
-I have proposed and implemented an efficient algorithm (open-source implementation [here](https://github.com/Shuvomoy/BnB-PEP-code)) to solve this optimization problem, with its solution representing the fastest algorithm.
-My approach has found applications in [discovering faster algorithms](https://www.quantamagazine.org/risky-giant-steps-can-solve-optimization-problems-faster-20230811/), [constructing novel mathematical proofs](https://arxiv.org/pdf/2301.01530.pdf), and developing sustainable transportation systems, building on my research in energy-efficient railway scheduling [implemented in industry](https://shuvomoy.github.io/Papers/A_two_step_linear_programming_model_for_energy_efficient_timetables_in_metro_railway_networks.pdf).
+I have been developing [methodologies](https://shuvomoy.github.io/Papers/Das_Gupta_et_al_BnB_PEP.pdf) that automate the construction of *provably fastest* algorithms for classes of optimization problems, including many of those arising in machine learning, business analytics, and data science more broadly.
+These methodologies formulate algorithm design and analysis as solvable optimization problems in and of themselves, which has led to several significant and impactful applications, such as  [discovering optimal algorithms](https://arxiv.org/abs/2305.15704) and  [constructing novel mathematical proofs](https://arxiv.org/pdf/2301.01530.pdf).
+In addition to my research in theory and computational tools in optimization, I have been working on developing sustainable transportation systems, and my research in this area has been [implemented](https://shuvomoy.github.io/Papers/A_two_step_linear_programming_model_for_energy_efficient_timetables_in_metro_railway_networks.pdf) in the largest installed base of communication-based train control systems worldwide.

 I obtained my M.A.Sc. from the [ECE Department,](https://www.ece.utoronto.ca/) [University of Toronto](https://www.utoronto.ca/) in 2016.
 After that, I worked as a researcher at the Research & Technology Department of [Thales Group](https://www.thalesgroup.com/en) for almost three years.
 Previously, I obtained my B.Sc. in Electrical and Electronic Engineering from [Bangladesh University of Engineering and Technology](http://www.buet.ac.bd/).